epomatti/aws-apprunner-waf/README.md

 waf_allowed_country_codes = ["BR", "US"]
 ```

-To test the rate-limiting rule:
+To test the rate-limiting rule, run a loop and verify in another terminal when it starts blocking.
+Example:

 ```sh
 bash loop.sh https://<app_id>.us-east-2.awsapprunner.com